lu-kno/DeskOrganizerWeBots/README.md

     - [x] Mention video directory in repo to present results
     - [ ] test install instructions on a fresh machine

-  - [ ] find solution for model download (maybe use git lfs)
+  - [x] find solution for model download (maybe use git lfs)
-      - [ ] remove object detection model from git ignore and push it to repo
+      - [x] remove object detection model from git ignore and push it to repo

-  - [ ] make sure that the git repo is publicly accessible
+  - [x] make sure that the git repo is publicly accessible

+  - [ ] merge project to master branch

   - [x] fix First page
     - [x] matrikelnumbers
     - [x] logo of th koeln instead of kepten and